An overview of the regulation of virtual assets in Seychelles

 Are there any restrictions on issuing or publicly offering virtual assets in Seychelles?

-In addition to this, any legal entity that carries on business using virtual assets from Seychelles must obtain a VASP license from the FSA.
-The Bill has laid out various registration and licensing obligations.
-Once a person or entity has applied for registration, the FSA will consider the application and grant or refuse registration within the prescribed period.
-Similarly, a person or entity seeking to obtain a VASP license must apply in the approved form and provide information as required by the FSA.
+In addition to this, any legal entity that carries on business using virtual assets from Seychelles must obtain a VASP license from the Seychelles FSA.
+The Act has laid out various registration and licensing obligations.
+Once a person or entity has applied for registration, the Seychelles FSA will consider the application and grant or refuse registration within the prescribed period.
+Similarly, a person or entity seeking to obtain a VASP license must apply in the approved form and provide information as required by the Seychelles FSA.
 The application will be granted or refused within the prescribed period after consideration of the submitted information.

 Are there any exemptions to the restrictions on issuing or publicly offering of virtual assets in Seychelles?